Dmitry Nagiyev: Biography

-Born on April 4, 1967 in Leningrad (now St. Petersburg).
+Nagiyev was born in Leningrad, Russian SFSR, Soviet Union (now Saint Petersburg, Russia).
 In his young days, Dmitry Nagiyev has practiced Sambo, Judo (master of sports) under the leadership of Victor Gorlov and Arkady Rotenberg and gymnastics.
 He received the title of Junior Champion of the USSR Championships in the 1980s.

 After school, he became a student at the Saint Petersburg Electrotechnical University (Faculty of Automation and Computer Engineering).
 While studying, he worked, then began was a part of black marketing.
 When he was arrested by law enforcement agencies with currency (in the Soviet times, illegal currency circulation was a criminal offense), then, in order to avoid criminal prosecution, he left for military service in the Soviet army.
 As an athlete he was sent to a sports company, but there was no sambo section, so Nagiyev went to serve in the air defense forces near Vologda.